Dokkedal/dcm2reg/docs/source/our_use_case.rst

 ..
     * Limitations - very heterogenous data

-Our data is thus very heterogenous as seen with the varying color coding from scan to scan.
+Our data is thus very heterogeneous as seen with the varying colour coding from scan to scan.
 Also the different scans are not necessarily positioned equally in proportion to each other.
 One scan could be located in the top right corner whereas another in the bottom left.
-The scans also have different dimensions which impacts cropping.
+The scans also have different dimensions, a feature which impacts cropping.
 Sometimes a patient doesn't have both an MR and a CT scan which has to be taken into account when converting.
 These are all limiting factors when wanting to do comparisons and evaluation.